 Notable features:

-- Elastic waist with drawstring for a more confident, individual fit
+- Elastic waist with internal drawstring for a more confident, individual fit

 Pros: